PulkitAgg/first-react-pwa/README.md

 Go to the developer tools and select the Application.
 In application click on manifest file and click on `Add to homescreen` link.
 This will add this application to your home screen.

 If you want to add this application to your android or ios mobile phone.
+Check your network ip using `ipconfig` (for windows) `ifconfig` (for linux or mac).
+And open you mobile browser with `${YOUR_IP_ADDRESS}:3000`.
+Please confirm that your laptop and mobile must be connected on the same network.
+Now you can add this application to your mobile home screen by taping on add to home screen.
-You have to serve this application at your localhost and open it in your mobile browser or you have to host this application and run in the mobile browser.
+OR you have to host this application to the server and run in the mobile browser.